itsOwen/google-meet-bot-python/Readme.md

 ## REQUIREMENTS
 1. pip install selenium <br />
-2. pip install keyboard <br />
-3. Chrome Driver (add the exe in same folder as of the bot): https://chromedriver.chromium.org/home
+2. Chrome Driver (add the exe in same folder as of the bot): https://chromedriver.chromium.org/home

 ## Features:
 1. I added a basic menu if you want to make an exe and send it to your friend.<br />